progit/progit/en/01-introduction/01-chapter1.markdown

 ### Installing on Mac ###

-There are two easy ways to install Git on a Mac.
+There are three easy ways to install Git on a Mac.
 The easiest is to use the graphical Git installer, which you can download from the SourceForge page (see Figure 1-7):

 	http://sourceforge.net/projects/git-osx-installer/